mardix/assembly/README.md

 ```
     cd your-dir

-    asm-admin setup
+    asm-admin init
 ```

-`asmbl-admin setup` setup the structure along with the necessary files to get started
+`asm-admin ini` setup the structure along with the necessary files to get started

  You will see a structure similar to this